tilezen/vector-datasource/docs/layers.md

 * `distance`: ski pistes from OpenStreetMap
 * `embankment`: If the road or railway is on an embankment the value will be one of `yes`, `left` or `right` depending on whether the embankment is on both sides, the left side or the right side, respectively.
 * `hgv`: optional property indicating general truck heavy goods vehicle truck access.
 See below for list of values.
 * `hgv_restriction`: optional property indicating limitations to heavy goods vehicle truck access.
 See below for list of values.
+Available on both point and line geometries.
+See also `hgv_restriction_shield_text`.
+* `hgv_restriction_shield_text`: optional and paired with `hgv_restriction` points with values like `5.1m`.
+Because the units are different per restriction an abbreviation should be provided.
+Values in meters can be specified with one decimal precision but value of 5.0m should be given as 5m.
 * `motor_vehicle`: OpenStreetMap features
 * `operator`: OpenStreetMap features
 * `piste_difficulty`: ski pistes from OpenStreetMap